ResonantFilter/C-ThreadPool/README.md

 Simple implementation of a Thread Pool using pthread.h

 # Status
-  Suffers from starvation but it is starting to work as expected..
+  It now works as a simple task push/pull, with bugs appearing from time to time

 # Compiling
 compile using: